leexuhong/high-energy-physics/interaction.md

 - The decay rate of $$A$$ particle: $$\frac{dN_A}{dt}=-\frac{N_A}{\tau}=\frac{N_A}{\hbar}\Gamma$$, the number of A particle at time $$t$$ is: $$N_A(t)=N_A(0)exp(-\frac{\Gamma t}{\hbar})$$
 ---
 - Resonance: broad states with finite widths and lifetimes, which can be formed by collision between the particles into which they decay
+- The exponential time dependence determines the form of the line shape of the resonance: the energy dependence of the cross-section for creating the resonant state from its constituents is simply $$the Fourier transform$$ of the time pulse